Mike Saul

 * Indicates a required field

 Despite the intense levels of pain and recovery times involved, invasive cosmetic surgery remains extremely popular in the UK and throughout the world.
-Advancements in cosmetic surgery techniques aim to minimise pain and reduce recovery times.
 New cosmetic surgery techniques have advanced to make procedures less daunting for individuals who have doubts about undergoing plastic surgery.
+Painful cosmetic procedures are often classed as more uncomfortable than others due to factors such as the size of the surgical site, the surgical method used and the individual's pain sensitivity.

-But which cosmetic surgery is the most painful?
+But which plastic surgeries are widely considered the most painful?
 And which procedures carry with them the longest recovery periods?

-In this post we will examine three plastic surgery procedures that, according to many patients around the world, are typically the most difficult to endure.
+In this blog post, we will examine the surgeries that, according to many patients around the world, are typically the most painful plastic surgery procedures to endure.

-The procedure flattens the abdomen by removing excess fat and skin and tightening the underlying muscle.
+Abdominoplasty, also known as tummy tuck surgery, flattens the abdomen by removing excess skin and fat and tightening the underlying muscle.
 Broadly speaking, there are two types of abdominoplasty, with different work involved for each.
 Regional anaesthesia is injected at the surgical site to block pain during the operation.
 Pain medication is often prescribed to manage post-operative pain and discomfort.
 If you have had a tummy tuck that has gone wrong, our solicitors can help you.
 Read more about making a tummy tuck claim here.

 This involves: